ropensci-archive/roweb2/content/blog/2020-03-04-commcall-mar2020/index.md

 🕘 **Wednesday, March 18, 9-10 AM PDT / 4-5 PM GMT** ([find your timezone](https://bit.ly/3ctkrQj))

 ☎️ Everyone is welcome.
 No RSVP needed.
-You can use https://zoom.us/test to check that you are set up for audio and video.

-- Join Zoom Meeting on March 18th: <https://zoom.us/j/595631720>
-- To join by phone, [find your local number](https://zoom.us/u/acO2ayYceg)
-- Meeting ID: 595 631 720
+(This event has passed)

 🎥 After the Call, we’ll post the video and collaborative notes on the [archive page](/commcalls).